Ellath3may0/one0938LearningBox/readme.md

 ### Where do I put my code?

 The fun part!
 Of course!
-Inside the TeamCode module, there are several folder-like structures called packages.
+Inside the TeamCode module, there are several folder-like structures called packages (this is a term you should be familiar with from Java).
 These have dropdown boxes that you can click to show the contents of.
 The package that will contain your OpModes and modules is `java.org.firstinspires.ftc.teamcode` That's where this package goes.
 Download the one0938LearningBox package, extract its contents, and copy it to that destination.
 You can access the project files to find this directory by navigating to `*\TeamCode\src\main\java\org\firstinspires\ftc\teamcode` in your file manager.
 When you copy the package into that folder, it should appear in Android Studio.